 The Silent One is a mythological children's drama about the friendship between a deaf mute boy, Jonasi, and a rare white turtle.
 The boy's differences lead to suspicion from his Rarotongan village.
 When the village suffers drought and a devastating storm, the boy and turtle (also considered an ill omen) are blamed and ostracised.
 Adapted by Ian Mune from a Joy Cowley story, the beloved film was the first New Zealand dramatic feature to be directed by a woman (Yvonne Mackay).
-In the excerpt here, Jonasi is excluded from a boar hunt and first meets the turtle.
+In the above excerpt, Jonasi is excluded from a boar hunt and first meets the turtle.

 The Silent One is about going to the limit and winning … about being special and about people wanting to take that away.– Director Yvonne Mackay

-Made with funding from the New Zealand Film Commission.
+Made with funding from the New Zealand Film Commission